datacarpentry/genomics-r-intro/_episodes/01-introduction.md

 > ~~~
 {: .output}

-Alternatively, you can also save objects in R memory to a file by specificying the name of the object, in this case the `iris` data frame, and passing a filename to the `file=` argument.
+Alternatively, you can also save objects in R memory to a file by specifying the name of the object, in this case the `iris` data frame, and passing a filename to the `file=` argument.